Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 OS access Limited (safer) Full

-For edge functions, serverless, plugins, Wasm wins.
-For traditional apps or legacy, containers remain default.
+For edge functions, plugins and sandboxing, Wasm wins on cold start and isolation.
+For traditional apps with OS dependencies, containers remain the correct default.

 Kubernetes and Wasm

-• kwasm: operator to enable Wasm on K8s nodes.
+• kwasm[12]: operator to enable Wasm on K8s nodes without changing the base runtime.

-Running Wasm directly on K8s without containerising is possible today.
+Running Wasm on K8s without containers is possible today, especially for edge-adjacent workloads like Fastly Compute.

 • Debugging: harder than native or container.

-• GC languages: less efficient when targeting Wasm.
+• GC languages: Java, C#, Python are less efficient when compiling to Wasm.

-• Cross-platform portability (code runs the same on Mac, Linux, Windows, ARM, x86).
+• Cross-platform portability (same binary on Mac, Linux, Windows, ARM, x86).

-• Traditional web apps: no clear advantage over containers.
+• Traditional web apps with no clear advantage over containers.

-• Heavy computation: native or GPU remain better.
+• Heavy computation where native or GPU remain better.

 Conclusion